Force over Distance: Chapter 15

 “That's what you said twelve loops ago.”

-“Doc, what the hell are you doing?”
-Greer asked him.
-“We’re running short on time.”
+“Doc, what are you doing?”
+Greer asked.
+“We’re runnin’ short on time.”

 “Well, shit,” Greer said.

-Rush gritted his teeth and shifted his position, pulling his feet underneath him in a crouch.
-He hissed softly as he balanced himself, transferring his weight from fingertips to feet.
+Rush gritted his teeth and pulled his feet beneath him in a crouch.
+He hissed as he transferred his weight from his fingertips to his feet.

 A plasma arc formed, brief and blue, burning out an arch in Young's retinas.

-Rush jerked back, overbalancing, falling out of his crouch as the entire internal circuitry of the device flared a brilliant blue-white.
+Rush jerked back.
+He fell out of his crouch as the internal circuitry of the device flared a brilliant blue-white.

-The lighting in the room flickered as Ancient symbols projected over the ceiling in ghostly relief.
-The metal of the device itself began to glow with a pale, white heat.
+The lighting in the room flickered.
+Ancient symbols projected over the ceiling in ghostly relief.
+The metal of the device began to glow with a pale, white heat.

-“I can see that, Eli, thank you,” Rush yelled back.
+“I can see that, Eli, thank you,” Rush shouted back.

-Rush was between Young and the device, a dark silhouette against the blue.
-Hair falling into his eyes, he yanked back his jacket sleeve to expose his hand and pressed it down to the deck plating just as the device went critical.
+Rush put himself between Young and the device, a dark silhouette against the blue.
+Hair falling into his eyes, he yanked back his jacket sleeve to expose his hand.
+He pressed his palm to the deck as the device went critical.

 The flare was blinding.
 The explosion was deafening.